What Are the Most Common Types of Data Masking?

 Static Data Masking (SDM)

-Static data masking (SDM) masks data at rest rather than in active use.
-This is done by creating a copy of an existing data set and subsequently scrubbing it of all sensitive and/or personally identifiable information (PII) through a range of masking techniques.
-Once this new set of scrubbed data is created and masked, it can be shared without the risk of sensitive data being leaked or accessed by the wrong people.
+The first of the major types of data masking, static data masking (SDM) masks data at rest rather than in active use.
+By creating a copy of an existing data set and scrubbing it of all sensitive and/or personally identifiable information (PII), this data can then be stored, shared, and accessed without putting sensitive information at risk.

-The most important aspect of SDM is that it makes a copy of existing data.
+The most important consideration with static data masking is that it makes a copy of existing data.
 This means that the masked output of the SDM process is detached from the initial data, with no connections tying the two together.
+Any changes will not be reflected unless you create another new, more current copy of the data.

 When to Use Static Data Masking

-Static data masking is best suited for software and application development or training environments.
+Static data masking is best suited for scenarios where data is only used for a single purpose and does not change over time.
+Software and application development or training are examples of environments conducive to SDM.
 When creating a new tool or application, developers need to test their software with data that is realistic enough to be treated in the same way real data would be.
-However, they generally can’t use true data sets without risking sensitive data leakage.

-Since static data masking scrubs real data sets of all sensitive information, it strikes the balance between utility and safety in a testing environment.
+Since static data masking scrubs real data sets of all sensitive information, it strikes the balance between data security and utility in a testing environment.
 Developers can run tests that respond in a realistic fashion without having to worry that the data could be exposed or used for the wrong reasons.
-In an evolving data stack, however, this utility becomes greatly hindered by an inability to scale with ease.

 Dynamic Data Masking (DDM)

-Dynamic data masking (DDM) does not move or copy data.
-Instead, it takes the more agile approach of applying masking techniques as data actively moves between parts of the testing/development/production environment.
-DDM applies the same types of data masking techniques as SDM, but it occurs without needing to separate the data from its original source.
+The second major type of data masking, dynamic data masking (DDM) does not move or copy data.
+Instead, it takes the more agile approach of applying masking techniques at query-time.
+DDM applies the same types of data masking techniques as SDM, but does so without needing to separate the data from its original source.

 When to Use Dynamic Data Masking